 Wagner offers a BA in Theatre and Speech.
 Students can elect to concentrate in Performance, Design/Technology/Management, and Theatre Studies, or complete a Dual Major in Theatre and Education.
 The Performing Arts Department is also home to Bachelor of Science programs in Arts Administration and Dance Education.

 The Theatre Performance Concentration involves a sequence of acting courses, including classical styles, improvisational techniques, musical theatre performance, dance, voice, and the business of acting.
-The curriculum culminates in a Senior Showcase at Playwrights Horizons.
+The curriculum culminates in a Senior Showcase at a prestigious venue in NYC.
 Performance majors have a wide variety of courses in dance, music, and acting to chose from.
 An audition is required for acceptance into the program as select classes are exclusively for Performance majors.
 A student in the Performance Concentration cannot finish the degree in less than 3 years at Wagner, and no transfer credit in performance will be accepted toward the major requirements.
 Currently recent graduates are represented on Broadway with shows like Dear Evan Hansen, Aladdin, Fiddler in Yiddish, and Moulin Rouge.

 The Theatre Design, Technology and Management (D/T/M) Concentration allows students to find their own path as they pursue their major in fields like Stage Management, Technical Direction, Set and Lighting Design, Wardrobe and Hair/Make-Up, Sound Engineering, and more.
 There are many opportunities to practice by working on the various departmental productions.
 An interview is required for acceptance into the program.
 Currently D/T/M alumni are represented on Broadway in shows like Come From Away, Dear Evan Hansen, Book of Mormon, Aladdin, and more.